dbernacchi/DockerReactions/README.md

 "npm run dev" for local (localhost:8080/public)

-npm build | npm server for live
+"npm run build | npm run server" for live

 server is set to run on port 7000